 Now I can do this two ways, I can go to the library and find my source books and give you exact quotations and foot notes or I can just throw it all at the wall from memory and see what sticks.

 (suitable moment of pause…)

 I think that we are going with the latter.
-Fabulous, successful author Ann Patchett once remarked at a lecture I attended that an author shall do no research until a book is half completed and I see a bit of truth in that.
+Fabulous and acclaimed author Ann Patchett once remarked at a lecture that I attended that an author should do no research until a book is half completed and I see a bit of truth in that.

 So I am winging it.
 This will be somewhat circuitous and disjointed.
 Please bear with me.